 Choosing a male duo was an attempt to replicate the success of Charlie McGettigan and Paul Harrington at the 1994 Eurovision.

-However, it failed dismally, with their song, 'And sure didn't we beat the pricks 1-0 after all' securing 'nil pois' from the United Kingdom jury.
+However, it failed dismally, with their song, 'And sure didn't we beat the pricks 1-0 after all', played on a banjo and mandolin, securing 'nil pois' from the United Kingdom jury.

 A host of other juries gave the song 'nil pois' on musical grounds.